ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

         />
       </header>;

-Setting attributes like `onKeyDown` is React's way of listening to events.
+Setting attributes like `onKeyDown` is React's way of listening for events.
-The `handleNewTodoKeyDown` method is currently undefined.
+Note that the `handleNewTodoKeyDown` method is currently not defined.
 Let's add it to our component:

     :::js